 Your CRM should have the capacity and the functionality to support you to meet your goals as your business continues to grow.
 If your CRM is unable to scale with you, it may not be the right one for you.

 Is your CRM slow and clunky?
 Do you find it painful to use?

 If the answer to these questions is yes, it’s time to switch.

 The user interface (UI) and user experience (UX) play a big role in how successful a technology product can be.
 Your CRM should be easy to navigate, with clear labels, fields and logical steps.
 This will make your day-to-day activities easier, less time-consuming, and you and your team will be far more productive.
 There’s nothing worse than a system that’s meant to make your life easier, actually making it ten times harder.

-3. Your salespeople aren’t using it
+3. Your marketing and sales teams aren’t using it

 4. You’ve too many data silos